emqx/emqx-docs/en_US/advanced/cli.md

 ## recon command

-The recon command of EMQ X Broker is based on the Erlang Recon library, which is used to help DevOps staff to diagnose problems in the production node, and ordinary users do not need to care.
+The recon command of EMQX Broker is based on the Erlang Recon library, which is used to help DevOps staff to diagnose problems in the production node, and ordinary users do not need to care.
 The recon command will consume some performance, so, please use it with caution.

 | Command                    | Description                                                                                                  |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------ |